Posts

 My Writing Style and Mannerisms

 • I tend to write with jargon and specialised technical vocabulary.
-I think rather highly of people who read my work and assume they’re literate and capable of operating a search engine or dictionary.
+I think rather highly of people who read my work and assume they’re literate and capable of operating a search engine or dictionary if need be.
+I’m careful not to use these terms for the sake of it, but I also don’t bother lowering to the lowest possible denominator.

-• I use metric for all units unless context necessitates imperial.
+• I use metric units unless context necessitates imperial.

 • I’m fairly aggressive with breaking up prose into paragraphs.
 This is equal parts my preferred writing style and wish to cater to the weaknesses of the web by providing visual checkpoints.
 Due to the latter reason, I also use text styles whenever viable.